No. 7 Michigan back on track after 87-63 rout of Maryland

+“When you have that type of positive mindset, looking for solutions, it didn’t surprise me how this team was ready to play today,” Howard said.

-ANN ARBOR, Mich.
-(AP) — Mike Smith made three early 3-pointers as No. 7 Michigan raced to a 17-3 lead, and the Wolverines had little difficulty beating Maryland 87-63 on Tuesday night.
+Mike Smith made three early 3-pointers as Michigan raced to a 17-3 lead, and the Wolverines had little difficulty beating Maryland 87-63 on Tuesday night.

 Michigan made its first five 3s — Isaiah Livers had the other two — in an opening flurry that put the Wolverines (12-1, 7-1 Big Ten) in immediate control.
 Michigan led 42-25 at halftime and stretched its advantage to as many as 25 points in the second.